AaravMohanty/CS180GroupProject/README.md

 ---

 Follow these instructions to make the most out of the application.
-For any issues, check the `Issues` section of this repository or create a new issue for further support.